 An injection of epinephrine (Auvi-Q or EpiPen) can delay symptoms.
+If a doctor has prescribed an auto-injector for you, carry two at all times.
 These injections are not a cure, though they may give you more time that could be life-saving.
 The epinephrine quickly narrows blood vessels, stops swelling in the throat and face, and opens airways to help breathing.

 Because anaphylaxis can happen so fast, always take the first signs of reaction seriously.
 Use an Auvi-Q or EpiPen first and then call 911 immediately.